 Use puzzle feeders, puzzle games, and interactive toys to keep your cat mentally stimulated.
 “Cat proof” your space before bringing home this curious kitty.
 Oriental Longhairs are an active breed and will love exploring their new home.

 As a carnivore, the Oriental Longhair requires a meat-centric diet.
 Feed your feline a well-balanced, quality food that is from a variety of protein sources.
-Quality food will ensure your cat is getting all of its essential nutrients.
+Quality food will ensure your cat is getting all of the essential nutrients.
+You may want to consider fresh or human-grade food from companies like Smalls or Open Farm.

 Your feline will also need access to water throughout the day.
 Choose a ceramic or metal bowl that will not cause whisker fatigue.
 Avoid a plastic bowl that can hold bacteria in the small scratches on the bowl’s surface.
 Change your cat’s water daily, as they prefer fresh, clean water.